-In this section, we show ablation studies to investigate the effect of each component in our model.
-All experiments are con-
+In this section, we perform a set of ablation experiments to investigate the effect of each component in our VPPN and NVPO respectively.
+All experiments are conducted on SU3 Wireframe [47] to better analyze our method, as we can eliminate the labeling errors using synthetic images.

-Figure 8: Visualization of our vanishing point detection results on various types of scenes.
-For each of the vanishing points, we visualize it using a group of 2D lines in the same color.
+Figure 7: Visualization of our vanishing point detection results on various types of scenes.
+For each of the vanishing point, we visualize it using a group of 2D lines in the same color.
 Better view in color.